frenya/vscode-recall-docs/_tabs/docs.md

 All cards start with a default recall level of 1 which means the card will be queued for review the next day.
 If you mark it as remembered, the recall level will be doubled.
 If you mark it as forgotten, the recall level will be halved.

+More details on the algorithm can be find [here](../spaced-repetition)

 ## Reverse testing

 Sometimes, you would like to test yourself in both directions.
 Best example of this is learning a vocabulary.